 Although the empirical scaling of $O(N^{4.71})$ is comparable to the FFR-BLISS empirical scaling, we found that for all systems considered, generating and applying the FLR-BLISS operator took under 5 minutes.
-As the FLR-BLISS operator is able to achieve a sizable reduction in spectral range for all systems considered, this reduction in cost may be preferable when the system size or number of Hamiltonians becomes prohibitively large for LP-BLISS.
+Therefore, of the three methods to obtain a BLISS operator considered in this work, FLR-BLISS is both the fastest and the most successful at reducing the spectral range.

 We now assess the effect of BLISS operators on the 1-norm of LCU decompositions of the electronic Hamiltonian.
 We analyze the results in terms of how much the 1-norm of a particular LCU is reduced as a consequence of the BLISS operator.
 The values of the Pauli 1-norm and DF 1-norm, without BLISS, for all systems considered, are shown in \fig{fig_1norms}b.
 On average, the DF LCU achieves a 3.9 fold reduction in the 1-norm compared to the Pauli LCU.